maruf571/geolocation2timezone/README.md

 # geolocation-to-timezone
-This is an investigation task to find out the suitable solution to get timezone from geolocaiton using java
+This is an investigation task to find out the suitable solution to get timezone from geolocation using java

 ### Solution using 3rd party
 I have found two suitable offline solutions to get the timezone from geolocation